-If you’re like me, you’ve probably spent hours looking at pictures on Pinterest of custom garages.
+You’ve probably spent hours looking at pictures of custom garages on Pinterest.
 After the initial glow has worn off, you’re finally ready to think about money.

-Does a finished garage increase the value of your home?
-Not exactly.
-A finished garage won’t increase the value of your home’s appraisal.
-However, it may add a “wow” effect to potential buyers and shorten the time that your house is on the market.
+A finished garage, epoxy floor, or new lighting won’t increase home values.
+However, it may add a “wow” effect to potential buyers and shorten how much time your house is on the market.

 “Finishing” a garage can mean something different, depending on the style of your home.
-We’re going to be using a pretty generic definition that will work for the majority of recently built houses.
+We will use a generic definition that will work for most recently built houses.

 A finished garage should have the same basic characteristics as the other rooms in the house.

 Lighting and air circulation are also critical.
-A brightly lit room and a well-placed fan (or two) can go a long way to making the room feel more comfortable and inviting.
+A brightly lit room and a well-placed fan can go a long way to making the room feel more comfortable and inviting.

 Here’s where the rubber meets the road.

-I spoke to a couple of home appraisers in some of the biggest real estate markets in the country to see if they took a finished garage into their home valuations and if it really made a difference.
+I spoke to a couple of home appraisers in some of the biggest real estate markets in the country.
+I asked if they took a finished garage into their home valuations and if it made an impact.

-It turns out, it does make a little difference, but not nearly as much as you’d like.
+It does make a slight difference, but not nearly as much as you’d like.

-A typical garage renovation can cost several thousand dollars by the time you account for drywall, paint, flooring and garage storage.
+A typical garage renovation can cost several thousand dollars when you account for drywall, paint, flooring, and garage storage.

-The storage cabinets are going to account for a lot of that cost, but they won’t help in the appraisal.
-Since a real estate appraisal only looks at things that are part of the house, most garage storage solutions won’t qualify because you can take it with you when you move.
+A real estate appraisal only looks at things that are permanently part of the house.
+Most garage storage solutions won’t qualify because you can take them when you move.

-That leaves the drywall and the flooring, which may add less than 50% of what you paid for it to the value of the house.
-In general, you’re talking about an extra grand or so to your home’s value.
+That leaves the drywall and the flooring, and they usually add less than 50% of what you paid to the house’s value.
+You’re generally talking about an extra grand to your home’s value.

-OK, so a finished garage has little to no impact on your home’s appraisal, but you may be able to add to your home’s curb appeal.
-That may be just as good.
+A finished garage has little to no impact on your home’s appraisal.
+However, you can add to your home’s curb appeal, which is just as good.

 What does that have to do with your garage?